On intertwined polynomials: Semiconjuagacies and Julia sets

-In this section, we recall two results concerning Julia sets of polynomials.
-The first (Theorem \ref{cic}) relates the nontriviality of $\Sigma(A)$ to the form of $A$, while the second (Theorem \ref{sha}) classifies polynomials that share a Julia set.
-These theorems are consequences of the results in \cite{b}, \cite{be1}, \cite{be2}, and \cite{sh}.
-At the same time, they can also be deduced from Theorems \ref{be} and \ref{j+}.
-Since we believe that these alternative proofs are of independent interest, we present them here.
-By $\v_n$ we denote a primitive $n$th root of unity.
+In this section, we recall two theorems concerning the Julia sets of polynomials.
+The first connects the nontriviality of $\Sigma(A)$ with the form of $A$, and the second provides a classification of polynomials that share a Julia set.
+These theorems follow from the results in \cite{b}, \cite{be2}, \cite{be1}, and \cite{sh}, but they can also be obtained using Theorems \ref{be} and \ref{j+}.
+Since these alternative proofs may be of independent interest, we present them here.
+Throughout, $\v_n$ denotes a primitive $n$th root of unity.